canapaio/q3_no_think/README.md

 It also allows you to prepend a `/no_think` command to user messages, so the LLM avoids generating verbose internal thoughts in the first place.

+**Supports dynamic override with :n1: (enable) and :n0: (disable) commands** - allowing users to temporarily override the plugin settings on a per-message basis.

 ---

 ## 🎯 Purpose